novika-lang/novika/world/README.md

 respective file.

 You can drag things around.
 (Input) focus moves with mouse.
-You can pan around by holding any mouse button over the white background & moving.
+You can pan around by holding any mouse button over the background & moving.

 ### Snake